alex-netkachov/pwd/README.md

   shortcuts: `.ccu` for `.cc user` and `.ccp` for `.cc password`.
 The clipboard is cleared in 5 seconds after copying.
 - `.clear` clears the console.
-- `.export path` writes the encrypted password files to a single HTML file.
+- `.html path` writes the encrypted password files to a single HTML file.

 ## Using on other devices

 Export your password files to HTML and open them with browser as follows:

-1) Start pwd and use `.export path` command to write your passwords to an HTML file.
+1) Start pwd and use `.html path` command to write your passwords to an HTML file.
-2) Copy this file to your phone, tablet, or laptop without `pwd`.
+2) Copy this file to your phone, tablet, or laptop.
 3) Open the copied HTML file in a browser and follow the onscreen instruction.

 ## Technicalities